In his autobiography, Skunk Works, Ben Rich wrote that while Lockheed was developing the stealth plane,

 The myth of the Skunk Works super technology is closely tied to the lore of UFOs.
 The stories told by Paul Bennewitz were repeated by John Lear, who grafted Area 51 onto the narrative.
 Shortly afterwards, Bob Lazar surfaced to spotlight Area 51, which soon gave rise to stories of the legendary Aurora.

-The Area 51 "Interceptors," Jim Goodall and John Andrews were involved in pusrsuing this, as well as Andrews' friend Lee Graham, who got tangled in the MJ-12 document circus.
+The Area 51 "Interceptors," Jim Goodall and John Andrews were involved in pursuing this, as well as Andrews' friend Lee Graham, who got tangled in the MJ-12 document circus.
 Andrews and Goodall tried to coax Stealth secrets and UFO stories out of Ben Rich, but he mostly responded in friendly deflecting replies.
-If Ben Rich ever made extravagent statements about Lockheed spacecraft, there's no indication that it was anything more than words.
+If Ben Rich ever made extravagant statements about Lockheed spacecraft, there's no indication that it was anything more than words.

 Kooks and Charlatans

-Ben Rich, stated during a 1993, Alumni Speech at UCLA,
+"Ben Rich, stated during a 1993, Alumni Speech at UCLA,

-"We already have the means to travel among the stars, but these technologies are locked up in black projects and it would take an Act of God to ever get them out to benefit humanity...Anything you can imagine, we already know how to do."
+We already have the means to travel among the stars, but these technologies are locked up in black projects and it would take an Act of God to ever get them out to benefit humanity...Anything you can imagine, we already know how to do.

-A traceable context for the quote, if he actually did gave it?
+A traceable context for the quote, if he actually did gave it?"

 There were several floundering answers, but using the screen name Shadowhawk, aviation historian Peter Merlin joined the conversation: